LucasDesport/tiam-fr/docs/sectoral-coverage/synthetic-fuels.md

 Besides, methanol turned into gasoline through the so-called Methanol-to-Gasoline (MtG) process for which liquified petroleum gas (LPG) and electricity are co-products.
 Likewise, the MtG process can employ fossil-based or climate-neutral methanol.
 The techno-economic assumptions for this process are extrated from Hennig and Haase (2021) and summarized in Table 2:

 Tab.
-2: Techno-economic properties of Methanol-to-gGasoline in TIAM-FR
+2: Techno-economic properties of Methanol-to-Gasoline in TIAM-FR (Henning and Haase, 2021)
 |Properties|Units|Values|
 |----------|-----|------|
 |Gasoline yield|J/J|0.52|